What is the IRS W-3 Form? And do I need to file it?

 Work with an accountant to file for you

-The last option employers have for filing Form W-3 and any outstanding payments or deposits is to work with a tax professional who can handle both the filing and depositing for you.
+The last option small business owners have for filing Form W-3 and any outstanding payments or deposits is to work with a tax professional, like Wave Advisors, who can handle both the filing and depositing for them.
 Both of these are often done via the Electronic Funds Withdrawal (EFW) system referenced previously.

-Phew—we covered a lot about IRS Form W-3 today.
-For quick reference, here are the main points employers like you need to know:
+Phew—we covered a lot about Form W-3 and IRS tax statements in general today.
+For quick reference, here are the main points small business owners like you need to know:

-Form W-3 reports the total salary and wages paid to all of your employees, along with total income and FICA taxes withheld throughout the prior year
+A W-3 form reports the total salary and wages paid to all of your employees, along with total income and FICA taxes withheld throughout the prior year

-Every employer that files one or more W-2 forms must also file Form W-3
+Every employer who files one or more W-2 forms must also file Form W-3